Britain Hart: Professional boxing career

 Hart boxed professionally between 2016 and 2020.
-Throughout her career, she amassed a record of 4-4-3.
+Throughout her career, she amassed a record of 4–4–3.
 Hart fought Alycia Baumgardner, who made her professional debut on March 4, 2017.
 She lost the fight by a first-round technical knockout.

 Bare-knuckle boxing career

 Bare Knuckle Fighting Championship

 In her bare-knuckle boxing debut, Hart faced Bec Rawlings for the Police Gazette Women's Featherweight World Championship at BKFC 2 on August 25, 2018.
 She lost the fight by split decision.

-Hart then faced Christine Ferea at BKFC 5: Lobov vs. Knight on April 6, 2019.
+Hart then faced Christine Ferea at BKFC 5 on April 6, 2019.
 She lost the bout via technical knockout in the second round.

 Hart faced Randine Eckholm at BKFC 14 on November 13, 2020.
 She won her first bout via fourth-round technical knockout.

-Hart faced Paige VanZant who made her debut for the promotion on February 5, 2021, in the main event of BKFC: Knucklemania in Tampa, Florida.
+Hart faced Paige VanZant who made her debut for the promotion on February 5, 2021, in the main event of BKFC Knucklemania in Tampa, Florida.
 She won the fight via unanimous decision.

 Hart faced Jenny Clausius at BKFC 19.
 She won the bout via third-round TKO.

 Hart faced Pearl Gonzalez at BKFC 22 on November 12, 2021.
 She won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

 Challenging for the Flyweight Championship

-On February 19, 2022, Hart faced Christine Ferea in a rematch, this time for the inaugural BKFC women's flyweight title at BKFC: KnuckleMania 2.
+On February 19, 2022, Hart faced Christine Ferea in a rematch, this time for the inaugural BKFC women's flyweight title at BKFC KnuckleMania 2.
 She lost the bout by unanimous decision.

-Hart was then scheduled to face Bec Rawlings on May 13, 2022, at BKFC Fight Night: Omaha, but the bout was cancelled due to Hart having a medical emergency.
-The bout was then rescheduled to take place at BKFC 26: Hollywood on June 24, 2022.
+Hart was then scheduled to face Bec Rawlings on May 13, 2022, at BKFC Fight Night 8, but the bout was cancelled due to Hart having a medical emergency.
+The bout was then rescheduled to take place at BKFC 26 on June 24, 2022.
 Hart won the bout via unanimous decision.

 BKFC Women's Strawweight Champion

 Hart faced Charisa Sigala for the inaugural BKFC Women's Strawweight Championship at BKFC 29 on September 10, 2022.
 She won the bout via unanimous decision, thus becoming the inaugural strawweight champion.

 In her first title defense, Hart faced Jenny Clausius at BKFC 39 on March 24, 2023.
 She won the bout by unanimous decision.

 Hart faced Melanie Shah at BKFC 51 on September 30, 2023.
 She defended her title via unanimous decision.

-Hart defended her title against Taylor Starling on August 3, 2024 at BKFC 63.
+Hart defended her title against Taylor Starling on August 3, 2024, at BKFC 63.
 She won the fight by unanimous decision.

-Hart defended her title against Tai Emery on April 4, 2025 at BKFC 71 Dubai: Day 1.
+Hart defended her title against Tai Emery on April 4, 2025, at BKFC 71 Dubai: Day 1.
 She won the fight by unanimous decision.

+Hart defended her title against Sarah Shell on July 3, 2026 at BKFC Liberty Brawl.
+She won the fight by split decision.